Flora Le Breton

 Flora Le Breton (1899 - 11 July 1951 in Brooklyn, New York City) was an English silent film actress from Croydon, Surrey, England.
 She was a dainty blonde with dark blue eyes.
 In the UK she was called both "the British Mary Pickford" and "the English Mary Pickford".

 Lineage and family

 Her ancestry was English, French, Scottish and Irish.
 Her Scottish lineage was lengthy and distinguished.
 She was related to Archibald Campbell, 2nd Earl of Argyll.
 Her ancestral home, Ware Park, dated to the 15th century.
 Flora Annie Le Breton was the youngest child of a gentleman of private means, Bertram Le Breton (born 1870), and his wife, and Florence Evelyn Le Breton.
-She had a sister named Violet (born 1897) ,nd their brother was named Vivian Bertram Le Breton (born 1898).
+She had a sister named Violet (born 1897), and their brother was named Vivian Bertram Le Breton (born 1898).
 In August 1918, her brother, Lieutenant Vivian Le Breton, who had just weeks before married Miss Theodora Fairbrother, was killed in action while fighting in France during World War I. Her sister Violet married Major Cecil Haigh and settled in Hong Kong.